 Violent conflicts are unpredictable!

 You might be surprised now, wasn’t this supposed to be a site that is dedicated to personal safety and self-defence and there he talks about avoiding fights at any cost.
 That’s exactly the point here, this is not a site where I promote martial arts, combat sports or fighting in general.
 The intention here is to give you the best advice on how to stay safe.
 The biggest problem with any kind of violent conflict is, that they are always unpredictable.
-This is not a ball game where we play a while, one scores and wins and walks away with the victory.
+This is not a ball game where we play a while, one score and wins and walks away with the victory.
 From a legal perspective, a self-defence situation is justified if a physical attack is either ongoing or imminent and cannot be avoided (simplified explanation).
 If there is any other solution to avoid the physical conflict, including walking or running away and you don’t use it, then you did engage in the fight voluntarily and by your choice.
-For a judge there is no difference between the attacker or defender anymore, it does also not matter who started it.
+For a judge there is no difference between the attacker and defender anymore, it does also not matter who started it.
 There are mainly two potential outcomes of this: if you win the fight, you might face the legal consequences for the injuries of your opponent, or if you lose you might be the one getting injured and looking for getting justice and compensation from a court, but either way, you lose!
 That being said, due to its nature, violent confrontations have a tendency of being unpredictable, whereby serious injury or even fatal consequences are always a possibility, regardless if it was someone suddenly pulling a knife, or someone just falling unluckily and smashing the head against the curb.
 S*** happens, conflicts easily escalate, they often end up being chaotic and sometimes something that started as an unnecessary argument over a parking spot because someone had a bad day, end up with consequences that cannot be undone.
 NOTHING GOOD can come out of a fight, win or lose, but a lot of things can go very wrong.
 For that reason, the safest strategy for physical conflicts is always “don’t be there”!

 Sometimes you are your biggest enemy